 Columbia River Basin sturgeon managers engaged in the StreamNet Executive Committee have indicated it would be valuable to shared standardized HLIs through the Coordinated Assessments Partnership (CAP).
 StreamNet and the CAP Core Team are tasked, as resources permit work to advance, to conduct a scoping exercise for a White Sturgeon abundance indicator, similar to natural-origin spawner abundance (NOSA) for salmon and steelhead.

-The Five-Year Plan for the Coordinated Assessments Partnership outlines an approach for conducting a scoping exercise to inform development of a White Sturgeon abundance indicator.
-This approach consists of these steps:
+The Five-Year Plan for the Coordinated Assessments Partnership outlines an approach for conducting a scoping exercise to inform development of a White Sturgeon abundance indicator:

 - Further definition is needed before proceeding to development.
-Once this is completed, the proponents of this indicator will describe the purpose of this indicator and how it would be used at a meeting of the StreamNet Executive Committee.
+Once this is completed, at a meeting of the StreamNet Executive Committee (SN ExCom), the proponents of this indicator will describe the purpose of this indicator and how it would be used.

-- If directed to proceed by the StreamNet Executive Committee, StreamNet and the CAP Core Team will request the assistance of the PNAMP Fish Monitoring Workgroup (FMWG) to facilitate a broader discussion with relevant experts in the Basin to scope out this topic.
+- If directed to proceed by the SN ExCom, StreamNet and the CAP Core Team will request the assistance of the PNAMP Fish Monitoring Workgroup (FMWG) to facilitate a broader discussion with relevant experts in the Basin to further explore this topic.
 This discussion should inform what content/data would be available to support this indicator and agreement on methods to calculate this indicator.

-- PSMFC StreamNet staff will convene a core group of the CAP Data Exchange Standard (DES) Development Team to scope a draft, general outline, of a DES table for the white sturgeon indicator.
+- PSMFC StreamNet staff will convene a core group of the CAP Data Exchange Standard (DES) Development Team (CAP DDT) to draft a general outline of a DES table for the White Sturgeon indicator.

-- StreamNet and the CAP Core Team will then convene a small group of fisheries managers to discuss and report back to the StreamNet Executive Committee and seek their approval to go forward.
-If approved, the Fish Monitoring Workgroup and the CAP DES Development Team will develop and finalize the DES table for this indicator.
+- StreamNet and the CAP Core Team will then convene a small group of fisheries managers to discuss and report back to the SN ExCom and seek their approval to go forward.
+If approved, the Fish Monitoring Workgroup and the CAP DDT will develop and finalize the DES table for this indicator.

 White Sturgeon Documents